iamancil/journal/README.md

 ## 📁 Structure

-.'''
-├── DSA/
-│ └── Notes and code from Striver DSA Sheet & Coursera (UCSD) ├── ML-Notes/
+- `DSA/` – Notes and code from Striver DSA Sheet & UCSD Coursera specialization
-│ └── Concepts and labs from Andrew Ng ML Specialization ├── TryHackMe/
+- `ML-Notes/` – Concepts and labs from Andrew Ng's ML Specialization
-│ └── Lab writeups with enumeration, exploitation, and findings
+- `TryHackMe/` – Lab writeups with enumeration, exploitation, and findings

 ---